-Before we get started, the two platforms currently available to own are the original CBA model (2009-2011) and the revised DBA model (2011-2016).
-Any newcomer to the GTR scene may struggle to quickly identify these differences on initial glance, as the cars appearance are relatively similar with only minor changes.
+Before we get started, the three platforms currently available to own are the original CBA model (2009-2011), the revised DBA model (2011-2016) and finally the facelifted EBA model (2016-Current).
+Starting with the CBA/DBA cars, any newcomer to the GTR scene may struggle to quickly identify these differences on initial glance, as the cars appearance are relatively similar with only minor changes.

 The overall shape of the car is the same between CBA/DBA but the DBA benefits from the following ‘facelift’ changes; Daytime Running Lights mounted in Updated Front Bumper, 4x Afterburner rear lights as opposed to 2 of 4 on CBA, Revised Wheel Design and Colour options.

 Moving to the interior, usually the differences between Nissan GTR models are not so noticeable from the outside, it’s when you look inside the cabin you find the clues.Click here to find the finest selection of Nissan GT-R for sale from AT Performance Cars

 The UK supplied CBA Nissan GTR’s were available in either Black Edition or Premium Edition.
 The Premium Edition featured a grey head lining and black seats, whereas the Black Edition featured a black headlining and red accents on the seats.

 The option of Sat Nav was available along with the NISMO data-logging system was part of an upgrade from 2010, the suspension tweaks are minor but include marginally stiffer front spring and damper rates, and stiffer bushing for the rear torsion control arms.
 The aim is to further increase the driver appeal